sudiptabag2004/senseai-ai/README.md

 ![ai + education thesis](./images/thesis.png)

 ## What's New
+**2024-09-16**
+- Fixed the bug where only one email was being used globally across all users.
+Used a hack for storing the email in the session state and using the query params in the URL to set it.
+- @shekhar32 fixed the bug where status was being set for all tasks without checking if tasks exist
+- Added support for filtering tasks by tags for admin
+- Added support for bulk updating task attributes by the admin
+- Code editor for coding questions has been added along with an option to show code preview for the code (supports HTML, CSS, JS for now)
+- Layout has been set to wide mode for each page
+- Adjusted the sticky container's theme to match the theme of the app

 **2024-09-15**
 - Added support for fetching all tasks
 - Added LICENSE
+- Added Contributing guidelines

 **2024-09-13**
 - AI response returned as a JSON with the keys `feedback` and `is_solved`.
 The feedback is streamed to the user. `is_solved` indicates if the question has been solved.